mlzzi/inspiring-quotes-app/README.md

 In this challenge I applied the knowledge learned in Unit 3 of the training.
 Important concepts like scrollable list with LazyColumn and accessing it from a data class.
 Also I build an expandable Card element and, at least, I've styled the app and building using Material Theme with Jetpack Compose.
+One interesting tool worth mentioning is the Pallete API which allows me to color the card according to the main color of the card image.

 ### Continued development